status-im/infra-utils/seed2key-v1/README.md

 # Warning

-This utility is not compatible with pre-V1 Status accounts.
+This utility is only compatible with V1 Status accounts.